AbdullaMashaly/Unveiling_Literary_Insights/README.md

 -**/EDA:** Contains the Python scripts used for data exploration.
 -**/ML Models:** Includes the script for the different models we explored.
--**//Resources:** Holds the csv files created after data cleaning.
+    -**Notebooks:** For Linear Regression Model 1 & 2, Random Forest and the original Neural Network Tuner -**NN_Tuner_Trial2:** Includes the second data cleaning files and the second Neural Network Tuner -**NN_Tuner_Whole_Data:** Include the files for the final data cleaning and the final Neural Network Tuner -**//Resources:** Holds the csv files created after data cleaning.
 -**//Visuals:** Contains the png files used in Presentation and README.
 -**No folder:** Contains, gitignor, data preprocessing, and README files.